sebmart/TimingsInference.jl/README.md

 # TimingsInference
-This repo was made to run with a now outdated version of Julia.
-The packages it uses may also be outdated.
+This repo was runs on v1.x of Julia.
+This is research code and some dependencies may be outdated.